This Butterscotch pie is rich and creamy with a buttery, flaky crust and just a hint of warm cinnamon. A homemade classic with a fun Undertale twist.

 High Altitude Tips

-- Just make sure that the pudding is nice and thick before removing from heat, but do not overcook.
+- Just make sure that the pudding is nice and thick before removing from the heat, but do not overcook.

 The short answer is that butterscotch has the essential ingredients of brown sugar, butter, and salt, with vanilla as an option.
 It is similar to caramel, which uses granulated sugar, but is a little deeper in flavor and color with the molasses that is in the brown sugar.

-Raise your hand if you think they are the same?
+Raise your hand if you think they are the same.
 Or interchangeable?

 Many think they are the same, but actually, butterscotch is made with brown sugar, as we just saw above, and caramel is made with white sugar.

-Mix about a tablespoon of cornstarch with just enough water to melt it and add to the mixture.
+Mix about a tablespoon of cornstarch with just enough water to melt it, and add to the mixture.
 It will start to thicken up a bit.
-Don’t overdo though.
+Don’t overdo, though.

 Butterscotch Cinnamon Pie (or sometimes referred simply as Butterscotch pie) is a consumable healing item in the game Undertale.
 Typically found in Toriel’s home after taking a nap or using the Butterscotch pie in the fight against Asgore.
 (Source)